Ready to visit? Click here to see tickets & memberships

 Practicum placements are unpaid, short-term placements undertaken as part of post-secondary studies through an accredited University or College.
 Students must be registered in a course that requires placement in animal husbandry or wildlife rehabilitation (APBI496at UBC for example) or a Veterinary Technology Program.

-Students must be in good academic standing, be a minimum of 19 years old, familiar with animal handling and be able to work as a member of a team with minimal supervision.
+Students must be in good academic standing, be a minimum of 18 years old in year applying, familiar with animal handling and be able to work as a member of a team with minimal supervision.
 Additionally, practicum students must meet the physical aspects of the position including lifting and carrying 12 kg safely on their own and be comfortable working outdoors in all weather conditions.
 Priority will be given to Canadian applicants.
-Applicants will be contacted in March for interviews.

 Please see the FAQ section below if you have any questions.

 A practicum is part of a formal education process for students enrolled in a post-secondary institution that involves the supervised practical application of previously taught theory related to course study.
 A practicum is unpaid hands-on training that is required by the curriculum of the program for credit towards graduating

 Two practicums are currently offered through the Vancouver Aquarium Marine Mammal Rescue Centre (MMR).
 The animal husbandry practicum and the veterinary technologist practicum.
 Both are only available June to October.
 The duration of both practicums will differ depending on the course requirements.